 ITU develops, collects, systematizes and publishes useful information related to ICT.
 These publications cover different aspects of ICT such as the ITU's bestseller, the Maritime Manual, on emerging technologies and spectrum management techniques or ITU's annual flagship publication Measuring the Information Society which includes the ICT Development Index (IDI), ranking 157 countries according to their level of ICT access, use and skills.

-In 2017, ITU launched a significant update to its news platform, ITU News.
+ITU hosts a news platform, ITU News.
 Here, ITU is sharing insights from global thought leaders on emerging trends, and providing information around international regulations and policy decisions.
 Stay informed by subscribing here.

 Addressing global environmental and technology issues